Neuroscience Institute of Lithuanian University of Health Sciences was established in 2011 after reorganization of

 Scientists working at the Institute are involved in basic, applied, and clinical research in various areas of neuroscience and behavioral medicine.

 Currently the Institute performs research programme "Research of nervous system for improvement of prognostic and therapeutic strategies".

-Since 2016, in collaboration with Departement of Neurosurgery of LUHS Hospital, is a partner of European reference network for rare adult cancers (solid tumours), subgroup Brain tumours (EUROCAN).
+Since 2016, in collaboration with Departement of Neurosurgery of LUHS Hospital, within assigned competencies, Neuroscience Institute collaborates in the European reference network for rare adult cancers (solid tumours), subgroup Brain tumours (EURACAN).